 Barbara Keys is Professor of U.S. and International History at The University of Melbourne.
 She began her teaching career in 2003 after receiving her Ph.D. in History from Harvard University, where she studied under Akira Iriye and Ernest May.
-In 2019 she will serve as the President of the Society for Historians of American Foreign Relations.
+In 2019 she is the President of the Society for Historians of American Foreign Relations.

 • the influence of transnational movements and organizations on international affairs

 • the role of emotions in history, including personal diplomacy

-• Henry Kissinger’s role in U.S. foreign relations, especially since 1977
+• Henry Kissinger’s role in U.S. foreign relations and Sino-American relations, especially since 1977

 Before coming to Melbourne, Barbara Keys taught at California State University in Sacramento and was a research fellow at the Kennan Institute for Advanced Russian Studies at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 She has been a visiting scholar at the Center for the Study of Law and Society at UC Berkeley, the Center for European Studies at Harvard, the Center for the History of Emotions at the Max-Planck-Institut für Bildungsforschung in Berlin, and the Leibniz-Institut für Europäische Geschichte in Mainz.
 Her teaching areas include 20th century international relations, U.S. foreign relations, U.S. history, and the Cold War in global perspective.